Riizade/Homebrew-Garbage/rules.md

 Initiative
 -----
 Initiative is incredibly important when combat is resolved in a single strike.
 It's not uncommon for combat to be entirely resolved within a single turn!
-To determine initiative order for players, roll as normal and add the value of the character's *Initiative* attribute.
+To determine initiative order for players, roll as normal and add the value of the character's *Initiative* skill.
 In the event that two players have an equal initiative, the party should decide among themselves which character will take their turn first.

 Enemies have set numbers for their initiatives, and in the event of two enemies with an equal initiative score, they can be arranged in any order the GM desires.